 The Rhode Island Women's Cancer Screening Program (WCSP) provides no-cost pelvic exams, Pap tests, HPV tests, clinical breast exams, and mammograms (breast x-rays) to eligible Rhode Island women.
 The program also covers many diagnostic tests.more

 Patient Enrollment, Screening, and Referral

 Eligible women must be enrolled in the WCSP at a participating provider office.
 New enrollment forms should be completed at the office visit every year when women are screened.
 If a client is new to your facility, have her complete an enrollment form.
 (This helps the Women's Cancer Screening Program track clients through the screening and follow-up process.)
 Each participant must be enrolled in the Women's Cancer Screening Program at a participating provider office before she is given a referral for a mammogram.
 The bottom line: When in doubt, enroll!

-At the office visit, a women's health exam may include a Pap test, pelvic exam, HPV test, and a Clinical Breast Exam (CBE).
+At the office visit, a women's health exam may include a Pap test, pelvic exam, HPV test, and a clinical breast exam.
 Once enrolled, a woman can be given a referral for a mammogram.
 All Rhode Island radiology facilities participate in the WCSP.

 Use your office name or office stamp on WCSP Enrollment and Screening Forms to indicate where the client was enrolled into the WCSP.
 The RED "WOMEN’S CANCER SCREENING PROGRAM" stamp must be placed on the Pap smear/ HPV requisitions, mammogram referrals, or other outside orders so that the lab or radiology facility will invoice the WCSP and not the client for services provided.